afterlogic/aurora-module-mail-change-password-hmailserver-plugin/README.md

 The product and hMailServer must run on the same server.
 PHP COM extension is required.

-In admin interface, under "Hmailserver password change" tab, you need to supply list of mailserver hostnames or IP addresses the feature is enabled for, one host per line.
-If you put "*" character there, it means the feature is enabled for all accounts.
+In `data/settings/modules/MailChangePasswordHmailserverPlugin.config.json` file, you need to supply array of mailserver hostnames or IP addresses the feature is enabled for.
+If you put "*" item there, it means the feature is enabled for all accounts.

-On the same tab, you need to provide login and password for administrative account of hMailServer.
+In the same file, you need to provide username and password of hMailServer administrator, `AdminUser` and `AdminPass` values respectively.

 To activate "Change password" button in the interface, set "Disabled" to **false** in `data/settings/modules/ChangePasswordWebclient.config.json` configuration file.